Three grandes dames of Brussels’ nightlife scene talk about being a mom and a DJ and how the two relate.

 The conversation is moderated by Rojin Açilan from the Bledarte collective.
-It was recorded on 17th of February 2021.
+It was recorded on February 17 2021.

 Bledarte is a bilingual, feminist collective of minority women fighting for decolonisation.
 With their collective they seek to underscore the value of artistic and cultural contributions by people from gender and race minorities.
 They organise various events, such as workshops, debates, speaking groups, parties, etc.

 Sylvia Iweanya (DJ ILL SYLL) proudly displays her Nigerian roots in her track selection.
 A mega-melomaniac, hip-hop-lover Iweanya’s setlists range from female rap to boom bap bass, by way of her endless love for contemporary trap, southern rap from the nillies, all served up with a hearty dose of the freshest Afro rhythms and a pinch of eclectic electro.

 Rokia Bamba (DJ Rokia Bamba) doesn't DJ just anywhere, opting mainly for militant circles such as at Afropunk, La Colonie, Massimadi and the New Afro-Ke-Pon’ festival, of which she is curating the first Belgian edition in 2023.
 She has developed a unique and daring style over her more than 30 years of radio experience as a composer of sound art.